Multinational corporations face unique challenges when considering the best approach to penetration testing.

 Find a Firm That Customizes Their Services to Your Needs

 Multinational organizations should seek to partner with a security firm that will provide a customized experience that fits their individual needs.

-During the scoping call, the security firm should ask the organization questions to understand better which types of attacks will be the most effective.
+During the scoping call, the security firm should ask the organization questions to better understand which types of attacks will be the most effective.
 If a partner organization doesn't take a customized approach, larger organizations will likely find that not all vulnerabilities have been uncovered.

 Kevin Mitnick and The Global Ghost Team™ focus on each organization's uniqueness and design enterprise penetration testing plans to identify which areas pose the most significant risk to each one.
 Request more information about pentesting services that fit your needs here.